rohanpadhye/blog/_posts/2019-11-05-Conference-Attendance.md

 Interestingly, this makes ICFP the only one of the four ACM SIGPLAN conferences that I surveyed to not address the visa issue in their CFP this year.

-However, ICFP's locations are by far the most diverse among these SIGPLAN conferences:
+However, ICFP's locations are the most diverse among these SIGPLAN conferences/

-**Locations 2011–2020**: USA (x3), Germany, UK, Japan (x2), Canada, Sweden, Denmark.

 ## ICST

+**Locations 2011–2020**: USA (x2), Portugal, China, Sweden, Japan,  Austria, Luxembourg, Canada, Germany.

 [ICST 2020](https://icst2020.info/track/icst-2020-papers#Call-for-Papers) will be held in Porto, Portugal.
 I could not find any information on their website regarding visa-related issues.
 I have inquired about their policy via the contact form on October 27, and am still awaiting a response as of November 6.

-However, ICST appears to be located at a very diverse set of locations:
+However, ICST appears to be located at a very diverse set of locations over the past ten years.

-**Locations 2011–2020**: USA (x2), Portugal, China, Sweden, Japan,  Austria, Luxembourg, Canada, Germany.

 ## ICSE